Swimming of a uniform deformable sphere in a viscous incompressible fluid with inertia: Introduction

 The effect of fluid inertia on swimming is characterized by a scale number $s$, defined by $s=a\sqrt{\omega\rho/2\eta}$, where $a$ is the radius of the undistorted sphere, $\omega$ is the frequency of the stroke, $\rho$ is the mass density of the fluid, and $\eta$ is its shear viscosity.
 In the Stokes limit $s=0$ inertia can be neglected.
 In the limit of large $s$ the swimming is dominated by fluid inertia.

 We showed earlier \cite{3} for situations with vanishing linear velocity that the mean swimming velocity and the mean rate of dissipation depend intricately on the scale number $s$.
 For certain strokes the mean swimming velocity can change sign as $s$ increases.
-Such a reversal of swimming velocity was found also in computer simulation of a two-sphere system by Jones et al. \cite{4}.
+Such a reversal of swimming velocity was found also in computer simulation of a two-sphere system by Jones et al. \cite{4}, Dombrowski et al. \cite{5}, and Dombrowski and Klotsa \cite{6}.
 In their model the two spheres are rigid, but oscillate relative to each other.
-The model was introduced earlier by Klotsa et al. \cite{5}.
-A mechanical model with simplified hydrodynamic interactions \cite{6} does not show the reversal of mean swimming velocity.
+The model was introduced earlier by Klotsa et al. \cite{7}.
+A mechanical model with simplified hydrodynamic interactions \cite{8} does not show the reversal of mean swimming velocity.
 Apparently the reversal is related to the details of the oscillatory flow pattern and the combination of friction and inertia.

+The effect of fluid inertia on the swimming of a deformable sphere was first studied by Rao \cite{9}.
+The effect of Reynolds stress on the motion of a squirmer was studied by Wang and Ardekani \cite{10}, by Khair and Chisholm \cite{11}, and by Chisholm et al. \cite{12}.
+Spelman and Lauga \cite{13} studied the translational velocity of a squirmer in the inertia-dominated limit by the method of matched asymptotic expansion.
+Inertial effects on the hydrodynamic interaction of two swimmers were studied numerically by Li et al. \cite{14}.

 In Sec.
-III of this article we elucidate the mechanism which couples the dipolar surface distortion to the linear motion of a uniform sphere.
+3 of this article we elucidate the mechanism which couples the dipolar surface distortion to the linear motion of a uniform sphere.
 The reaction force which generates the linear center of mass motion must be calculated self-consistently.
 The linear response to the dipolar distortion follows from Newton's equation and is characterized by a transport coefficient, which we call the dipolar admittance.
 This quantity depends on the scale number $s$ and the ratio of mass densities $\rho_0/\rho$, and turns out to be proportional to the translational admittance.

 In Secs.
-IV and V we calculate elements of the two matrices which enter the calculation of the mean swimming velocity and the mean rate of dissipation in second order perturbation theory in the amplitude of the stroke.
+4 and 5 we calculate elements of the two matrices which enter the calculation of the mean swimming velocity and the mean rate of dissipation in second order perturbation theory in the amplitude of the stroke.
 As before \cite{3} it is useful to introduce a Stokes representation to facilitate the calculation.
 In Sec.
-VI we study the mean swimming velocity and the mean rate of dissipation as functions of scale number and the ratio of mass densities.
+6 we study the mean swimming velocity and the mean rate of dissipation as functions of scale number and the ratio of mass densities for a number of different strokes.
 The article is concluded with a discussion.